pLuanVo/pLuanVo.github.io/README.md

 # PanelCV

-Take this from Internet for my CV.
-Im not a web designer
+Take this from Internet for my CV

 Author of this: